Sad Woman, Happy Coffee

 Anyway.

-That evening, I went home, set up the new machine, placed that cute little Happy canister in front of The Balkan Storm's enormous metal can o' budget (which I had been sustaining on and was…not doing well), and programmed the next morning's brew.
+That evening, I went home, set up the new machine, placed that cute little canister in front of The Balkan Storm's enormous metal can o' budget (which I was not doing well on), and programmed the next morning's brew.

-An hour later, at 9 pm, he came upstairs to bed and casually mentioned, “You know there’s a fresh full pot of coffee downstairs?”
+An hour later, at 9 pm, he came upstairs to bed and casually said, “You know there’s a fresh full pot of coffee downstairs?”

 Guuhhhh.